-Other Service

-As provided in 42 CFR §440.180(b)(9), the State requ uests the authority to provide the following additional service no

-specified in statute.
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

-Service Title:

-Community Transition Services

-HCBS Taxonomy:

-Category 1: Sub-Category 1:
+40040

-16 Community Transition Services 16010 community transition services
+16010 community transition services

-Category 2: Sub-Category 2:
+Sub-Category 2:

-Category 3: Sub-Category 3:
+Sub-Category 3:

-Service Definition (Scope):

-Category 4: Sub-Category 4:
+Sub-Category 4:

+Service is included in approved waiver.
+There is no change in service specifications.

+Service is included in approved waiver.
+The service specifications have been modified.